Managing pages

 To delete the page that is not relevant anymore, follow these steps:

-1. In CMS, go to Contents, select the icon next to page you want to delete.
+1. In the backoffice, go to Content, select the icon next to page you want to delete.

 2. Select Do something else.